wpgp/wopr/README.md

 ### Spatial Query

-Another way to access data from WOPR is using a spatial query to get population estimates for a user-defined geographic area and demographic group(s).
+Population estimates can also be obtained from WOPR using spatial queries (geographic points or polygons) for user-defined geographic area and demographic group(s).
 Spatial queries must be submitted using objects of class `sf`.
-You can explore this functionality using example data sets included with the `wopr` package.
-You can plot the example data sets using:
+You can explore this functionality using example data included with the `wopr` package.
+Plot the example data using:

 ```r
 plot(wopr_points, pch=16)
 plot(wopr_polys)
 ```

-Note: ESRI shapefiles can be read into R as `sf` objects using:
+Note: ESRI shapefiles (and other file types) can be read into R as `sf` objects using:

 ```r
 sf_feature <- sf::st_read('shapefile.shp')